This show has now closed, click here for a listing of current and future London shows

 Previewed 11 February 2009, Opened 16 February 2009, Closed 2 May 2009 at the Duchess Theatre in London

-Nicholas De Jongh's play Plague Over England in London featuring Michael Feast as 'John Gieldgud' and directed by Tamara Harvey.
+Nicholas De Jongh's play Plague Over England in London featuring Michael Feast as 'John Gieldgud'

 In Autumn 1953, Sir John Gielgud, then at the height of his fame as an actor, was arrested in a Chelsea public lavatory.
 He pleaded guilty the following morning to the charge of persistently importuning men for immoral purposes.
 Poised to appear in London's West End in a play he was directing and recently knighted, John Gielgud's conviction caused a sensation, threatened the continuation of his career and helped break the great taboo upon general discussion in the national press of homosexuality.
 A great national debate began with The Observer newspaper accusing those who spoke out against Sir John of 'speaking in the rabble-rousing tone of the witch-hunt.'